-Tsimtsum - צמצום is a term from the Jewish mysticism with the meaning contraction or withdrawal.
-The withdrawal of God.
+Tsimtsum - צמצום is a term from the Jewish mysticism with the meaning contraction or retreat.

-The withdrawal of the water.
+The retreat of the water.
 In the beginning, God created the heavens and the earth, Genesis begins.

 The Hebrew word for the heavens is hashamaim, literally translated the term means the upper waters, or the waters there.

-According to Heraclit, it is the withdrawal of the fire that creates the creation.
+According to Heraclit, it is the retreat of the fire that creates the creation.

 Lightning steers the Universe.
 Lack and abundance.
 Lack is world formation.
 Fragments, 64/65

-The withdrawal of the unity, creating an area that is no longer imediatedly one.
+The retreat of the unity, creating an area that is no longer imediatedly unity.
 This is the creation.